 Part of the Pachmarhi Biosphere Reserve, this park is home to rhesus macaque, Indian giant, and flying squirrel which are all endemic to this region, as well as tiger, black buck and four-horned antelope.
 The area is also a real paradise for bird enthusiasts, with numerous raptors residing here.

 The Parc National de la Gaspésie is home to the highest peaks of the Appalachian Mountains in Québec, the only caribou herd south of the Saint Lawrence, a large moose population, arctic-alpine flora and spectacular scenery on every side!
-Over 150 species of bird are found here.
+Over 150 species of bird are found in the park.

 Although small, this park is nevertheless magnificent and was made world famous by British researcher Jane Goodall for her work on its primates.
 The main attraction is around 100 habituated chimpanzees, and there are also large numbers of olive baboons.
 In the absence of roads, all wildlife-viewing is done on foot.